NASA pushes back astronaut flights to the moon again

-CAPE CANAVERAL, Fla. — (AP) — NASA announced more delays Thursday in sending astronauts back to the moon more than 50 years after Apollo.
+CAPE CANAVERAL, Fla. — NASA announced more delays Thursday in sending astronauts back to the moon more than 50 years after Apollo.

 Administrator Bill Nelson said the next mission in the Artemis program -- flying four astronauts around the moon and back – is now targeted for April 2026.
 It had been on the books for September 2025, after slipping from this year.